twu-fhss/phil100/33.phil101-pages/05.u2/06.topic-5/page.md

 hide_git_sync_repo_link: false
 ---

-In Topics 1-4, we learned about the parts of the argument, how to locate keywords, label the parts of the argument with letters in parentheses, and how to restructure the argument vertically with premises at the top and conclusion at the bottom.

 Another challenge with arguments written in ordinary discourse is not only that they’re written horizontally but they lack keywords for identifying premises and conclusions.
 When there are no keywords for identifying premise and conclusion, the reader must interpret what the author intended to say and then determine which statements are the premises and conclusion.
 Consider two examples, the first simpler and the second more complex.
 The first example is the following: